CharlotteCross1998/owoify/README.md

 - excludeLines only fire in events for their language (e.g #include isn't checked in a java source file)
 - Modularise it by adding a function for your specific language compatibility fix

-If you fix a bug for a specific language, please make sure to add the source file extension to the fileExts list, make sure the fix uses a function and edit the readme to show it has compatibility with that language
+If you fix a bug for a specific language, please make sure to add the source file extension to the fileExts list, make sure the fix uses a function and edit the readme to show it has compatibility with that language.

+An example can be found in the source code, in the function `def editInc(line):`.

 # Screenshots
 ![Image of pokemon emerald.
 Will add alt text later](pokeemerald.png)